FEAR OF TAKING TESTS

 After making a rough allocation, then begin the test.
 It starts with reading the question.
 There is one significant exception.
 For reading comprehension questions, a favorite among English and Literature teachers, it is often advantageous to read the available answer choices before reading the background paragraph.
 This avoids re-reading the background facts for each answer choice.
 On the other hand, following this method may not apply to some people.
 To determine if it applies to you, you need to answer several comprehension questions in a practice test and measure your accuracy and your time for each method.
 This will give you information that is personal to you.

-After reading the question, if you’re immediate impulse is that you know the answer, then answer it.
+After reading the question, if you’re immediate impulse was that you know the answer, then answer it.
 Don’t use special techniques and don’t second guess your answer.
 Just answer it and move on.

 Take more time with those questions that you are not quite sure about the answer.
 This is where the various techniques can help you.

 After you complete the test and if you have time, it is a good idea to review the answers that you guessed or were unsure.
+Do not reread all of the questions.
+This is important.
+Only reread the questions where your answer is in serious doubt.
 In checking these answers re-read the question slowly.
 Sometimes questions are misread.

-Do not change your answer unless you are convinced that you misread the question or that your first answer is incorrect.
-Be careful about second guessing.
-Second guessing is likely a false negative thought trying to find fault with you and not the answer.
+Do not change your answer unless you are convinced that you misread the question, or that you guessed, or that your first answer is incorrect.
+Avoid second guessing as much as possible.
+Why?
+Because second guessing is usually a false negative thought trying to find fault with you and not the answer.
 The greater your fear anxiety the more likely you will fall into this trap.